TIPS ABOUT SELLING YOUR COLLECITON

 Getting your more valuable cards graded at PSA is worthwhile.
 When any dealer (including myself) is buying cards, we’re not sure what grade the card will receive.
 The dealer I know who used to work for PSA routinely cracks cards out of the PSA holders and re-submits them.
 Sometimes he re-submits a valuable card 4 or 5 times before he gets the grade he expects.
 As you know, on some cards, a single grade variance (let’s say an 7 to an 8) can mean a lot of money.
 Let’s take the case of an ungraded 1986 Fleer Jordan Rookie.
 A PSA 7 goes for a couple thousand but an 8 goes for double that.
 A dealer can’t assume they’ll get an 8 so they have to pay based on a 7 (Assuming it looks like an 8).

-Are the signed balls you mentioned below PSA certified?
-If so, you’ll get a much higher valuation.
 As a seller, you want to remove risk and delay from your product.
-I send in thousands of cards to PSA.
-The last batch I got back took over 3 months (I use the bulk service).
+I’ve sent in many thousands of cards to PSA.
+The last batch I got back took over 4 months (I use the bulk service).
 If a dealer has to tie up their money for several months, they’ll adjust their price to reflect that expense.
 If you want to get the highest value for your cards, you want to get everything ready to sell.
 I’ve had lots of collectors who don’t want to hassle with sorting, grading and filling out the paperwork.
 I can certainly understand that but I just want to make the point that in almost every case, the seller would get more for their collection by having the high value cards graded.